GrokImageCompression/grok/INSTALL.md

 ### Compile

 cmake can generate project files for the IDE you are using (VS2010, NMake, etc).
-Type 'cmake --help' for available generators on your platform.
+Type `cmake --help` for available generators on your platform.

 ### Third Party Libraries

-Make sure to build the third party libs (png, zlib ...):
+Make sure to build the third party libs (libpng, zlib etc.):

   `-DBUILD_THIRDPARTY:BOOL=ON`

 To open JPEG files, you will need to build and install a `libjpeg` compatible library (dev version).
 Recommended : libjpeg-turbo https://github.com/libjpeg-turbo/libjpeg-turbo

-If you are building Grok as a dynamic build, and you are also building libjpeg-turbo, then libjpeg-turbo should be built with the `WITH_CRT_DLL` flag on, to ensure the DLL version of the C runtime libraries are used.
+If you are building Grok as a dynamic build, and you are also building `libjpeg-turbo`, then `libjpeg-turbo` should be built with the `WITH_CRT_DLL` flag on, to ensure that the DLL version of the C runtime libraries is used.
 Also, ensure that the Grok cmake flag `JPEG_LIBRARY` is set to `LIBJPEG_INSTALL_DIRECTORY/jpeg.lib`, and that `LIBJPEG_INSTALL_DIRECTORY/bin` is on the path.